 "God, I'm crying a lot, I'm sorry," said Juan "Hungrybox" Debiedma, one of five Super Smash Bros.
 Melee players known as "Gods" for their lopsided domination of the modern competitive scene.
 He wiped his eyes.
 Ten minutes earlier, he'd won DreamHack Winter 2015, earning $10,000.
-Though he’d been considered one of the best in the world since 2009, this was his first five-figure payout.
+Though he’d been considered one of the best in the world since at least 2009, this was his first five-figure payout.

-"My dad just passed away, you know?" said Debiedma.
+"You know, my dad just passed away," said Debiedma.
 "It was my biological dad, and we – "

 Then he laughed.
 Or sobbed.
 It's hard to tell from the video.

 Debiedma's dad was named Juan Daniel Debiedma.
 A talented musician and a master of five languages, he had a vigorous entrepreneurial spirit and a great head for numbers.
 He would have seemed, from his prodigious natural gifts, to be destined for success.
 It didn't hurt that he came from a wealthy family.
 His father, a former diplomat, owned a sprawling ranch in the Argentinian countryside.